MileHacker Logo

 Live Music Venues

-Smaller bars and pubs, specifically in the Old Town, often host live music (flamenco, jazz, rock).
+Smaller taverns and bars, notably in the Old Town, often have live music (flamenco, jazz, rock).

 Teatro Gayarre

-This historic theater offers a varied program of plays, classical concerts, and dance performances.
+This historic theater offers a varied program of plays, chamber music concerts, and dance performances.

 Baluarte Congress Centre